-By six months, there were 16 cases of recurrent bleeding: 7 (4.9%) in the celecoxib group and 9 (6.3%) in the diclofenac+omeprazole group (the difference, -1.5%, CI -6.8% to 3.8%, was not significant).
-There were also no differences between the groups in other adverse events, including GI symptoms and renovascular complications.
+By six months, there were 16 cases of recurrent bleeding: 7 (4.9%) in the celecoxib group and 9 (6.3%) in the diclofenac+omeprazole group (the difference, -1.5%, CI -6.8% to 3.8%, was not significant).103 There were also no differences between the groups in other adverse events, including GI symptoms and renovascular complications.
 Overall 13.3% of celecoxib patients and 11.9% of diclofenac+omeprazole patients had discontinued medications because of adverse events or lack of efficacy (not significant.)
 It is not possible to determine whether (or by how much) celecoxib reduced the incidence of recurrent bleeding compared to what would be expected from using diclofenac alone.
-The high rates of recurrent bleeding in both the celecoxib-treated patients and in the diclofenac+omeprazole group-over 10 times as high as the rate in the CLASS trial-suggest that NSAIDs and coxibs should be used with caution, if at all, in patients who have a recent history of a bleeding ulcer.
+The high rates of recurrent bleeding in both the celecoxib-treated patients and in the diclofenac+omeprazole group-over 10 times as high as the rate in the CLASS trial- suggest that NSAIDs and coxibs should be used with caution, if at all, in patients who have a recent history of a bleeding ulcer.

 COX-2 selective NSAIDs.
 Evidence that meloxicam and nabumetone prevent ulcer complications is weaker than that for coxibs.
 Meta-analyses have been performed of published and unpublished trials both of these agents.
-For nabumetone, a fair-quality meta-analysis included six nonendoscopic studies (five published and one abstract), the largest of which had 3.315 nabumetone patients and 1,096 NSAID patients.
+For nabumetone, a fair-quality meta-analysis included six nonendoscopic studies (five published and one abstract), the largest of which had 3,315 nabumetone patients and 1,096 NSAID patients.
 The studies had 3 to 6 months of followup.
 The main endpoint used in this meta-analysis was "PUB", meaning perforation, symptomatic ulcer, or bleeding.
 Because of the inclusion of symptomatic ulcer, this is a broader endpoint than that used in the VIGOR and CLASS trials or in the meta-analysis of celecoxib trials.
 The methods to ascertain the endpoint (that is, how well and consistently investigators identified complications) is unknown.
 There was one PUB event among 4,098 patients taking nabumetone versus 17 events among 1,874 nonselective NSAID patients; this was highly statistically significant.
 The rates per 1,000 patients per year were about 2 versus 6.
-(For comparison, in a similar meta-analysis of rofecoxib studies, the rates of PUBs per 1,000 patients per year were 13 for rofecoxib and 26 for NSAIDs.
-53) There was also a significant reduction in treatment-related hospitalizations in the nabumetone group (6.4 per 1,000 patients per year vs. 20.3 per 1,000 patients per year).
+(For comparison, in a similar meta-analysis of rofecoxib studies, the rates of PUBs per 1,000 patients per year were 13 for rofecoxib and 26 for NSAIDs.107) There was also a significant reduction in treatment-related hospitalizations in the nabumetone group (6.4 per 1,000 patients per year vs. 20.3 per 1,000 patients per year).

-The meloxicam (7.5mg or 15mg) meta-analysis included seven double-blind trials, one single-blind trial, and two unblinded trials.
-48 Most of the patients were followed for only 4 weeks.
+The meloxicam (7.5mg or 15mg) meta-analysis included seven double-blind trials, one single-blind trial, and two unblinded trials.108 Most of the patients were followed for only 4 weeks.
 The main endpoint was "PUBs".
 The meta-analysis did not provide event rates, but reported that the rate of PUBs was reduced in the meloxicam patients (Odds ratio 0.52, 95% CI 0.28-0.96).
+Another double-blind trial of meloxicam 7.5, 15 and 22.5 mg and diclofenac 75 mg bid reporting 12-week PUB rates in RA patients (n=894) has been published since the Schoenfeld meta-analysis.109 PUB rates of 1.1%, 0.5%, 0.6% and 0% were not significantly different between meloxicam 7.5, 15, and 22.5 mg and diclofenac 75 mg bid.